serhii-londar/open-source-mac-os-apps/README.md

 - [SelfControl](https://github.com/SelfControlApp/selfcontrol) - macOS app to block your own access to distracting websites etc for a predetermined period of time.
 It can not be undone by the app or by a restart – you must wait for the timer to run out.  ![objective_c_icon]
 - [Speed Reader](https://github.com/LumingYin/SpeedReader) - Read faster with the power of silencing vocalization with SpeedReader. ![swift_icon]
 - [StickyNotes](https://github.com/LumingYin/StickyNotes) - A Windows 10-esque Sticky Notes app implemented in AppKit. ![swift_icon]
-- [Super Productivity](https://github.com/johannesjo/super-productivity) - Free to do list & time tracker for programmers & designers with Jira integration. ![typescript_icon] ![javascript_icon]
+- [Super Productivity](https://github.com/johannesjo/super-productivity) - Free to do list & time tracker for programmers & designers with Jira integration. ![type_script_icon] ![javascript_icon]
 - [Thyme](https://github.com/joaomoreno/thyme) - The task timer for OS X.  ![objective_c_icon]
 - [Timer](https://github.com/michaelvillar/timer-app) - Simple Timer app for Mac.  ![swift_icon]
 - [Toggl Desktop](https://github.com/toggl/toggldesktop/tree/app-store-release-v7.3.319) - Toggl Desktop app for Windows, Mac and Linux.  ![cpp_icon]